Guide for Library members Guide for Library members

 What other services do you provide?

-Internet Access is available at all libraries free of charge for the first hour, then at a cost of £1.35 per hour or part thereafter.
-(This excludes under 16’s or exempt borrowers).
+Internet Access is available at all libraries free of charge for the first two hours, then at a cost of £1.20 per hour or part thereafter.
+(This excludes under 16's or exempt borrowers).
 Charges apply to guest members.
-Access is also available to do word processing, spreadsheets, document scanner, Theory Test CD-ROM etc. Sessions can be booked in advance.
+Access is also available to do word processing, spreadsheets, document scanner etc. Sessions can be booked in advance.

-Many libraries provide photocopying, fax, newspapers, meeting rooms, local history, community information, readers groups, courses, events and activities, with additional services at Customer Service Centres such as Recycling Site permits.
+Many libraries provide photocopying, fax, newspapers, meeting rooms, local history, community information, readers groups, courses, events and activities, with additional services at some libraries such as Recycling Site permits.